amoreX/amoreX/README.md

 This is NIhal.
 I make cool stuff.

 I started coding because I was curious about how things worked.
-Somewhere along the way, that curiosity turned into an obsession with creating software that people genuinely enjoy using.
+Somewhere along the way, that curiosity turned into an obsession with creating software that people genuinely enjoy using(and are cool ofc).
 I find the most satisfaction in shipping something real—seeing it in the wild, knowing someone out there is probably using what I built.

 Right now, I'm deep into **full-stack development** with a focus on React, TypeScript, Node.js, and Python.
 I believe good software should feel invisible, it just works, no friction.